PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 19:11:48
+Last updated: 2024-04-05 19:12:55
-Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy
+Random Quote: Missy Cooper: I don't want to die, I've only kissed one boy so far. - Missy Cooper